 We constantly have work that needs to be done, so managing incoming logs needs to be as efficient as possible.
-Typically we receive log donations either directly from tree removal services or we pick up the logs from the home owners to be donated to our program.
+Typically we receive log donations either directly from tree removal services or we can, under certain circumstances, pick up the logs from the home owners to be donated to our program.
 Though we cannot mill your log for your personal use, we can offer 1 or 2 slabs of your log in exchange for your log donation.
 If you need all the wood for personal use, our sawmill operators are all trained to do custom milling on their own time for you and can be scheduled through whichever operator you with to work with.
 If we can’t help you, we can also recommend other fantastic sawmills in San Diego that can assist you!

 If you’re interested in purchasing one of our logs for personal use, we offered Ready-To-Dry whole stacks of slabbed logs at discounted rates.
 These stacks of slabs are stickered and banded with polyweb material to make air drying at home easier.
 Just find a flat and shady area, set your stack their, and wait for your lumber to increase in value!

 But we still have many tons more that needs to be used!
 Just like Palomar College would sell urban wood at affordable prices to their students, we believe that privilege should extend to the public.
 Right now, our prices are $5 per board foot across species for our air dried and solar kiln dried lumber in our warehouse.
 Contact us to schedule an appointment to see what kind of material we have available.

 That’s ok!
 Ask us about our Wood For Works program where we offer lumber in exchange for your woodworks that we can use for charitable fundraising.
 We would love to showcase your work and we don’t think anyone should be excluded from having access to quality lumber from your community.